gordonty/341-final/readme.md

 <h1>Documentation</h1>

   <p>Below is the documentation for my website.
 It is mainly the design wireframes.
+The wireframes are hard to see as they are done in pencil.
 There are also images of some of the pages that had issues on them.
 There is not a lot of documentation</p>

   <br />